zedricka/rac/README.md

 ### Stretch Goals
 - Brainstorm UI improvements
 - Implement the UI improvements
-- Attempt to allow the QR Code Scanning to be universal
+- Attempt to allow the Bar Code Scanning to be universal